All posts

 Optimization tips:

-• Bridge during weekday early mornings UTC when Ethereum gas is typically 30–60% lower than peak hours.
+• Bridge during weekday early mornings UTC when Ethereum gas is materially lower than peak hours — published analyses cite reductions of roughly 25–70% versus midday peak depending on the source (MEXC gas overview, Exolix).

 • For transfers over $1,000, protocol fee percentage matters more — compare options using an aggregator before committing.